lukemckinstry/big-geospatial-data/README.md

 If you don't have Git installed, you can instead [download the repo as a ZIP](https://github.com/leehach/big-geospatial-data/archive/refs/heads/main.zip).
 Of course, if there are changes, you will have to redownload changed files or the entire repo, whereas if you clone the repo you can update the files with `git pull`.

-Some notebooks require downloading data (usually large files or data available via API) from other sources.
+Some notebooks require downloading data that is not stored in this repo (usually large files or data available via API).

 The repo contains an untracked `output` directory.
 When you create this repo, you should create `output` as a subdirectory of your main working directory.
 The notebooks will direct all created data to this repo.
 In some instances, large file downloads may also be expected to be *read* from `output`.
 This somewhat violates the nomenclature, but allows us to maintain one untracked directory for files that we don't want to accidentally end up in the remote.